nfitzen/MinecraftManhunt/README.md

     - Except if you're in the overworld and the target is in the Nether; then, it updates to the coords the person entered the Nether
 - Updates every tick
 - You won't be able to mine, e.g., dirt, while holding the tracker if the target's in the same dimension as you are.
+    - A planned update will notify the player if no one is in the same dimension.
 - Trackers blindly track the nearest player, without telling you information like their username (might be changed)

 ## Building from Source